International degree-seeking studentsServizi

 The University of Verona offers a range of scholarships to reward excellent students and/or to help those from lower income families.
 Scholarships are intended to cover part of the Student’s living expenses for each year of study.

-- Scholarships funded by the University of Verona – International Master’s degrees a.y.
-2020/2021
+- Student support and benefits students funded by the University of Verona for students holding a foreign degree – International Master’s degrees a.y.
+2022/2023

 - Scholarships funded by the Italian Ministry of Foreign Affairs